Reasoning Around Paradox with Grounded Deduction: First-class booleans and type disciplines

 Both in theory and in practice, it is often useful to encode values of more complex types into values of a single base type, such as natural numbers.
 For example, we might encode boolean \cfalse as 0 and \ctrue as 1.
 We will depend on such more elaborate forms of such coding extensively below in \cref{sec:refl}, for example.
 If we adopt the coded types or CT discipline, we treat such coding as transparent, considering a value of a non-base type as identical and equal to its code in the base type.
 Adopting this type discipline with the common encoding of \ctrue as 1 and \cfalse as 0, for example, we will be able to prove the statements `$\ctrue = 1$', `$\cfalse = 0$', `$\ctrue \ne 0$', and `$\cfalse \ne 2$'.

-Adopting the CT discipline may readily be accused of violating software-engineering best practices and in particular type abstraction principles, which normally hold that we should ``hide'' and not depend on the implementation, or internal representation, of a type.
+Adopting the CT discipline may make us guilty of violating software-engineering best practices and in particular type abstraction principles, which normally hold that we should ``hide'' and not depend on the implementation, or internal representation, of a type.
 When we are reasoning along lines in which coding is central, however -- such as in G\"odel's incompleteness theorems and related forms of reflective reasoning we will explore in later sections -- adopting the CT discipline can be convenient and avoid unnecessary notation and explicit conversions between a non-base type (such as a \gd term) and its code.
-In the CT discipline, the term or other non-base type \emph{is} its code -- \ie equal and identical to its code -- so there is no conversion to be done.
+In the CT discipline, a term or other value of non-base type \emph{is} its code -- \ie is equal and identical to its code -- so there is no conversion to be done.